dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

+# Metadata mainteanance
+This sections discusses procedures and recommendations related to the long-term maintenance of metadata a DHIS2 implementation.
+It describes procedural challenges associated with co-ordinating long-term configuration processes and provides example standard operating procedures that can be adapted and used to better co-ordinate these processes.

-# Procedures
+## Procedures

-While this guide discusses several key technical considerations and tools that can be used to review and clean existing metadata configurations, there can often be a number of procedural issues that result in these metadata challenges occurring in the first place.
+As discussed in the section on [assessing metadata quality](), there are technical tools and approaches to identify quality issues related to metadata.
+The focus here is on the procedural issues that result in these metadata challenges occurring in the first place.
 By reviewing them and outlining measures to mitigate these challenges going forward; they can hopefully be avoided after a system has been reviewed and cleaned.
 Procedural issues that can result in complications when managing metadata include

 - Development instances not available or not used properly
 - Lack of procedures for adding metadata or modifying the configuration